Skip to Page Content

 4.0 Concussion Protocol

-4.2 A Qualified Healthcare Professional shall determine whether an apparent concussion has occurred.
-The Qualified Healthcare Professional shall be approved by the host school to provide on-site evaluations of student athletes who are suspected of sustaining a concussion or exhibit signs or symptoms of a concussion.
-If a Qualified Healthcare Professional is not present or is not appointed or approved by the host school, the injury shall be treated as a concussion and the student athlete shall not return to play until the student athlete is evaluated by a Qualified Healthcare Professional in an appropriate medical setting.
+4.2 A Qualified Healthcare Provider shall determine whether an apparent concussion has occurred.
+The Qualified Healthcare Provider shall be approved by the host school to provide on-site evaluations of student athletes who are suspected of sustaining a concussion or exhibit signs or symptoms of a concussion.
+If a Qualified Healthcare Provider is not present or is not appointed or approved by the host school, the injury shall be treated as a concussion and the student athlete shall not return to play until the student athlete is evaluated by a Qualified Healthcare Provider in an appropriate medical setting.

-4.3 If a Qualified Healthcare Professional determines that the student athlete did not sustain a concussion, the student athlete may return to play.
+4.3 If a Qualified Healthcare Provider determines that the student athlete did not sustain a concussion, the student athlete may return to play.

 4.5 Failure to comply with the requirements of this regulation shall result in the student athlete being considered ineligible.
-The student athlete and Member School shall be penalized.
+The student athlete and Member School shall be penalized by the Board for violations of the concussion protocol.

 4.7 The Sports Medicine Advisory Committee may recommend amendments to the Concussion Protocol to the Rules and Regulations Committee and the Board.